space-wizards/docs/src/en/space-station-14/departments/service/proposals/chef.md

 ### New Appliances

+- Oven - The new general appliance.
+(+) Works chronometrically, so if the dish stays in it for too long it turns into a burned mess.
+(+) Has adjustable temperature to control how fast something cooks for.
-- Oven - The new general appliance, works chronometrically, meaning that if the food isn't taken out in due time it'll turn into a burned mess, you can also adjust the heat in order to assert how fast it'll cook, primarily used to bake a wide assortment of dishes: Breads, Pizzas, Cookies, Pancakes, Waffles, Pies, and Cakes
+(+) Used primarily to bake the following: Breads, Pizzas, Cookies, Pancakes, Waffles, Pies, and Cakes

-- Stovetop - An appliance oriented towards boiling and cooking, works chronometrically, however, unlike ovens, food doesn't turn into burned messes if kept on for too long, contains an assortment of food recipes: Pasta, Soups, and Chilis
+- Stovetop - An appliance oriented towards pots and pans.
+(+) Works chronometrically, however, dishes don't turn into a burned mess if not taken out in due time.
+(+) Has adjustable temperature to control how fast something cooks for.
+(+) Used primarily to boil and cook the following: Pasta, Soups, and Chilis

-- Deep Fryer - Eats up vegetable oil in order to fry, works chronometrically, contains a relatively narrow assortment of dishes: Fries and Taco Shells
+- Deep Fryer - Eats up vegetable oii.
+(+) Works chronometrically.
+(+) Has adjustable temperature to control how fast something fries for.
+(+) Used to fry the following: Fries and Taco Shells

-- Ice Cream Maker - Used in the creation of ice cream, yum!
+- Ice Cream Maker - The maker of the iconic frozen dessert.
+(+) Works chronometrically.
+(+) Used to create the following: Ice Cream

 ### Appliance Changes

 - Microwave - Now only used for a select few recipes and donk pockets.

-- Grill - Now in full grilling glory, works chronometrically and the heat is also adjustable, like the name implies, it grills an assortment of meat-based dishes: Patties, Steaks, Cutlets, and Bacon.
+- Grill - Now in full grilling glory.
+(+) Works chronometrically.
+(+) Has adjustable temperature to control how fast something grills for.
+(+) Used to grill the following: Patties, Steaks, Cutlets, and Bacon.

 ### New Amenities

 - Oil Barrel - Stores vegetable oil, more can be bought from Cargo.
 - Oil Tray - Used to transport oil from the barrel to the fryer.
 - Cooking Tray - Used for bakery.
-- Steel Pot - Used for boiling.
+- Steel Pot - Used for boiling and cooking.
 - Mortar & Pestle - Used to grind various ingredients.
+- Waffle Maker - Used to press dough into a waffle shape.

 ## Procedures, Recipes & Ingredients